History upper key stage 2

 Investigating the city-states of Athens and Sparta to identify similarities and differences between them, learning about democracy and assessing the legacy of the Ancient Greeks.

-Investigating local history during the Victorian period, children carry out an enquiry using census and factory records.
-They learn about the changes to a family over a period of time and suggest reasons for these changes, linking them to national events.
+Investigating local histories from the Victorian to the inter-war period, children explore census records.
+They learn about the census, its purpose and its changes over time.
+Children suggest reasons for these changes, linking them to national events.
 Planning their own historical enquiry, they research a local family or street.

 What was the impact of World War 2 on the people of Britain?